AMDHome/chgSubs/README.md

 ### Linux

+1. Download mkvtoolnix using your local package manager
-Download the source code and run `python3 ./main.py` in the python folder for a GUI or run `sh ./chgSubs` for the bash command line version.
+2. Download the source code and run `python3 ./main.py` in the python folder for a GUI or run `sh ./chgSubs` for the bash command line version.